Skip to main content

 • Don't skip appointments or cut treatment short

 • Even if you think you're "fine," get checked out.
-Some serious injuries—like internal bleeding or traumatic brain injuries—may not show obvious symptoms right away.
+Some serious injuries — like internal bleeding, traumatic brain injuries, or spinal compression — may not show obvious symptoms right away.
+And emergency room visits alone can cost $15,000-$35,000 before you even factor in ongoing treatment.

 Mistake #2: Not Reporting the Accident Properly